 - Search for an animal, object, or place.

 - If a 3D result is available, tap View in 3D .

 - To interact with the 3D result:

 - In AR: Tap AR and follow the on-screen instructions.

 If you're new to iPhone, you can learn how to experience AR search results.

 What’s available in AR

-Here are some examples of what you can search for and experience in AR:
+To experience AR, here are some examples of what you can search:

 Tiger, giant panda, leopard, goat, cheetah, pony, brown bear, timber wolf, Shetland pony, python, Arabian horse, raccoon, hedgehog, and deer